Apex-master/Arma-3-QEMU-External-Radar/README.md

 * No weapon recoil (not setUnitRecoilCoefficient should bypass most script-based anti cheats)
 * No weapon sway (not setCustomAimCoef should bypass most script-based anti cheats)

+## How it works
+<b>Linux Memory RPM/WPM Client</b><br/>
+On the host machine we are able to read and write to our guest machine's memory efficiently and safely using C++ and the memflow connector, arma_dma reads the guest's memory and searches for arma 3, once found it reads all data we need from memory and stores it into a array, the array then gets converted into json format using nlohmann/json and then is sent over to our nodejs server using socket.io.

+<b>Radar and Communication Server</b><br/>
+The radar relies on NodeJs and socket.io to receive the json data from the Memory RPM/WPM Client (arma_dma).
+Once received socket.io emits a signal to the front-end containing our player data, it filters through the json and tells Leaflet to setup custom markers for each player.

 ## Dependencies
 <b>Memory RPM/WPM Client (/arma_dma)</b>
 * [memflow](https://github.com/memflow/memflow)